- Cultural Resource Centers

 The sun as well as SOL’s is intended to brighten our campus by improving its climate.

-SOL holds office hours in seven Cultural Resource Centers on OSU campus: Pride Center, Lonnie B. Harris Black Center, Centro Cultural César Chávez, Native American Longhouse Eena Haws, Women’s Center, Ettihad Cultural Center and Asian & Pacific Cultural Center.
+SOL holds office hours in the seven Cultural Resource Centers on OSU campus: Asian & Pacific Cultural Center, Lonnie B. Harris Black Center, Centro Cultural César Chávez, Ettihad Cultural Center, Kaku-Ixt Mana Ina Haws, Pride Center, and the Hattie Redmond Women & Gender Center.

 Other than the resources provided by the centers, SOL also offers:

-A myriad of on-campus events for QTPOC, their accomplices, allies, and friends.
+A myriad of on-campus events for QTIBIPOC, their accomplices, allies, and friends.

 Professional and respectful staff prepared to serve the community and direct students to other resources on and off campus.